nordic-rse/nordic-rse.github.io/content/about/governance/_index.md

     To fulfill its purpose, the association
       - may organize courses, workshops and other similar events
-      - may organize confenrences, seminars and other similar events
+      - may organize conferences, seminars and other similar events
       - may maintain electronic communication channels
       - may publish bulletins and other communications through various communication channels
       - advises and guides its members